vm75/sanscript.js/README.md

 This is primarily based on https://github.com/sanskrit/sanscript.js.
 Some of the fork changes are merged and also some of the logic from https://sanskritdocuments.org/

 ## Setup
-This project is presently not in npm.
+This project is presently not published in npm.
 Two alternatives are available
 - https://www.npmjs.com/package/@sanskrit-coders/sanscript
 - https://www.npmjs.com/package/sanscript
-~~The package is officially distributed at npm [here](https://www.npmjs.com/package/@sanskrit-coders/sanscript), whereas a variant due to Vikram Iyer is separately available [here](https://www.npmjs.com/package/sanscript).
-So one can use commands such as:

-~~- `npm install @sanskrit-coders/sanscript`
-- `yarn add @sanskrit-coders/sanscript`~~

 ## Usage